faze1096/Project1/README.md

 - Copy the metricbeat-configuration.yml file to /etc/ansible
 - Update the metricbeat-configuration.yml file to include the Elk Server's Private IP(10.2.0.4) in lines 62 and 95.
 - Run the playbook, and navigate to http://52.165.170.66:5601/
--
-_TODO: Answer the following questions to fill in the blanks:_

 Filebeat and Metricbeat:
 * Which file is the playbook?
   * filebeat-playbook.yml and metricbeat-playbook.yml